The Tundra Mitt by Dakine is one of the warmest mittens tested. Its single construction is bomber, keeping you warm on cold days in the mountains.

 If you're looking for one of the warmest mitts out there, the Dakine Tundra Mitt is where it's at.
 We found its best application is cold-weather resort skiing.

 Being one of the warmest mitten tested, this product fills a specific niche.
-However, the sticker price of $120 seems a little high for where it landed in our metrics.
+However, the sticker price seems a little high for where it landed in our metrics.
 That said, if warmth is your priority, this may be a great choice.

-The Dakine Tundra Mitt is perfect for sitting on an ice cold ski lift on the coldest days of winter.
+The Dakine Tundra Mitt is perfect for sitting on an ice-cold ski lift on the coldest days of winter.
 It'll keep your hands roasty toasty.

 If your hands get especially cold in the winter, this mitt is what you need!
 Be sure to slip on the silky-smooth Dakine Tundra Mitt that generates the most heat of any mitten tested in this review!